 Traumatic brain injuries can lead to a lifetime of detrimental and debilitating effects.
-You or a loved one may have suffered a brain injury from a fall, motor vehicle accident, or as the result of a workplace injury.
+You or a loved one may have suffered a brain injury from a slip and fall, motor vehicle accident, or as the result of a workplace injury.
 You’re not alone – according to the Centers for Disease Control and Prevention, 1.7 million Americans sustain a brain injury each year in the United States.
-Following a brain injury, it’s imperative to talk to a Houston personal injury attorney who is familiar with the signs, symptoms, and treatment of these debilitating conditions.
+Following a brain injury, it’s imperative to talk to a Houston brain injury lawyer who is familiar with the signs, symptoms, and treatment of these debilitating conditions.

 If you or a loved one recently suffered a TBI under any circumstance, contact brain injury attorney Brian White to schedule a free review of your legal options.
 Our law firm commits itself to protect the rights of people who suffer the consequences of brain injuries by offering contingency-fee based legal services.
 You’ll pay nothing unless we win a settlement or court judgment on your behalf.

 Click to contact us and book a free consultation now!